Is my device covered?

 If you purchased an AppleCare agreement, such as the AppleCare Protection Plan, and it does not appear in your results, you may need to register your AppleCare agreement.

-Learn more about Apple’s coverage for your product
+Learn more about Apple’s cover for your product

 Learn more about your service options